ekkis/telegram-bot-now/README.md

 ## Support

-For support, create a ticket here on Github, or reach out to me on Telegram, where I may be found as `@ekkis`
+Create a ticket on Github.
+Reach out to me on Telegram.
+You'll find me as `@ekkis`